nine7nine/Xenomai-Archlinux/README.md

 That all said, you should still be reading through the documentation, as there is important information.
 For example, there are a number of different kernel parameters, etc; https://xenomai.org/installing-xenomai-3-x/

+IMPORTNAT NOTE: This kernel config adheres to Xenomai's recommended configs.
+Therefore, hyperthreading, acpi, intel_idle, cpurfreq, etc have all been disabled in my config for this kernel.
+That all being said; some of the benchmarks I have done are VERY impressive.
+Cyclictest reports extremely low latencies, with very little jitter.
+It should be noted though that apps need to make use of the Cobalt Core to really benefit. (read on for more info / read Xenomai's documentation).

 # Xenomai-cobalt

 source package to build Xenomai userspace for Cobalt Core: dual-kernel configurations.
 This package builds both x86_64 / i686 versions of xenomai-cobalt/userspace. (for use on multilib/x86_64 systems).
 Xenomai userspace/libraries will be installed into;